Westport Flood Evacuation Response Plan

 We’re looking to provide Westport residents with information about:

-To help with this, we have put together a Westport Get Ready – Go!
-Evacuation Guide which will soon be distributed to households (read more below) and we’re holding a Westport Evacuation Plan – free community information event on 23 April 2026.
+To help with this, we have put together a short Westport Get Ready – Go!
+Evacuation Guide (read more below) and we held Westport Evacuation Plan – free community information event on 23 April 2026.

 Emergencies can happen anytime.
 You can take steps to be prepared.